Explicit formulas for the Riesz energy of the $N$th roots of unity: The case of positive even integers

 In \cite[Remark~1, Eq.~(1.20)]{BrHaSa2009} it was observed that

-by arguing that in the general asymptotic expansion \eqref{exp1} the constant $V_s$ given in \eqref{eq:V.s} vanishes if $s$ is a positive even integer and the Riemann zeta function part $\zetafcn(s-2n)$ assumes the value $0$ for $s-2n$ is an even negative integer.
-One should add that \eqref{exp2xct} is true {\bf up to a remainder term of order $\mathcal{O}_{s,p}(N^{-1-s-2p})$, where $p$ can be any positive integer}.
-In fact, direct computations suggest that relation \eqref{exp2xct} holds for all $N \geq 2$.
-The coefficients $\alpha_n(s)$ are defined by the following generating function relation and can be expressed explicitly in terms of {\em generalized Bernoulli polynomials} $B_k^{(\sigma)}(x)$; that is
+Indeed, $W_s$ of \eqref{eq:W.s} vanishes if $s$ is a positive even integer and the shifted Riemann zeta functions $\zetafcn(s-2n)$ are zero if $s-2n$ is an even negative integer.
+Nevertheless, \eqref{exp2xct} is an asymptotic formula which holds up to a term of order $\mathcal{O}_{s,p}(N^{-1+s-2p})$, where $p$ is any integer $\geq s/2$.
+In fact, direct computation yields that the formula \eqref{exp2xct} holds for all $N \geq 2$ (see Theorem~\ref{thm:even.positive.s} below).